Walter Gropius: Early career (1908–1914)

-In 1908, after studying architecture in Munich and Berlin for four semesters, Gropius joined the office of the renowned architect and industrial designer Peter Behrens, one of the first members of the utilitarian school.
+In 1908, after studying architecture in Munich and Berlin for four semesters, Gropius joined the office of the architect and industrial designer Peter Behrens, one of the first members of the utilitarian school.
 His fellow employees at this time included Ludwig Mies van der Rohe, Le Corbusier, and Dietrich Marcks.

-In 1910, Gropius left the firm of Behrens and together with fellow employee Adolf Meyer established a practice in Berlin.
+Gropius left the firm of Behrens in 1910 and established a practice in Berlin with fellow employee Adolf Meyer.
 Together they share credit for one of the pioneering modernist buildings created during this period: the Faguswerk in Alfeld-an-der-Leine, Germany, a shoe last factory.
 Although Gropius and Meyer only designed the facade, the glass curtain walls of this building demonstrated both the modernist principle that form reflects function and Gropius's concern with providing healthful conditions for the working class.

 The factory is now regarded as one of the crucial founding monuments of European modernism.
 Gropius was commissioned in 1913 to design a car for the Prussian Railroad Locomotive Works in Königsberg.
 This locomotive was unique and the first of its kind in Germany and perhaps in Europe.

 Other works of this early period include the office and factory building for the Werkbund Exhibition (1914) in Cologne.

-In 1913, Gropius published an article about "The Development of Industrial Buildings," which included about a dozen photographs of factories and grain elevators in North America.
+Gropius published an article about "The Development of Industrial Buildings" in 1913, which included about a dozen photographs of factories and grain elevators in North America.
 A very influential text, this article had a strong influence on other European modernists, including Le Corbusier and Erich Mendelsohn, both of whom reprinted Gropius's grain elevator pictures between 1920 and 1930.

 Gropius's career was interrupted by the outbreak of World War I in 1914.
-He was drafted August 1914 and served as a sergeant major at the Western front during the war years (getting wounded and almost killed) and then as a lieutenant in the signal corps.
+He was drafted in August 1914 and served as a sergeant major at the Western front during the war years (getting wounded and almost killed) and then as a lieutenant in the signal corps.
 Gropius was awarded the Iron Cross twice ("when it still meant something," he confided to his friend Chester Nagel) after fighting for four years.
 Gropius then, like his father and his great-uncle Martin Gropius before him, became an architect.